ClayFighter (video game): Characters

 Ickybod Clay – A scarecrow-like ghost with a pumpkin head.
 He can teleport and throw balls of ectoplasm at foes.
-His name is a play on Ichabod Crane from Sleepy Hollow, and his pumpkin-head is based on the Headless Horseman from the same tale.
+His name is a play on Ichabod Crane from "The Legend of Sleepy Hollow", and his pumpkin-head is based on the Headless Horseman from the same tale.
 His arena is a haunted house.

 Taffy – A fighting piece of taffy whose attacks mainly involve stretching and twisting his thin but super-flexible body.
 As a result, Taffy uses some of the longest-reaching moves in the game.
 He can also twist himself tightly to cause himself to spin at his opponent while his arms flail.
 In 1-player mode, he will fight in two overflowing taffy factories.

 Tiny – A buff, large-toothed wrestler-type character with a penchant for posing, who does not really rely on wrestling.
 Instead, he uses his big fists to charge across the screen and punch, as well as rolling himself into a ball and flinging himself at foes.
 Another opponent with two palette-swapped arenas, he will fight in a wrestling ring or at a coliseum.

-N. Boss – The final boss is an odd necklace-like creature.
-Looking like an anthropomorphic string of pearls with two round eyes (one wide open, one half closed), N. Boss only attacks with projectiles copied from other characters and a grab attack.
-Unlike the other characters, he does not appear to be made of clay and the announcer does not announce his name at the start of the match or when he wins, both suggesting that he was thrown in at the last second just to have a final opponent to face.
+N. Boss – The final boss is an anthropomorphic string of pearls with two eyes (one wide open, one half closed).
+N. Boss only attacks with projectiles copied from other characters and a grab attack.
+Unlike the other characters, he does not appear to be made of clay and the announcer does not announce his name at the start of the match or when he wins.
 N. Boss uses the purple meteor itself as his arena, although it is actually a palette swap of The Blob's stage.
 In ClayFighter: Tournament Edition, he has his own arena.
-His name is a pun, poking fun at both M. Bison from Street Fighter II and the phrase "end boss".
+His name is a play on M. Bison from Street Fighter II and the phrase "end boss".